NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

         *   Resolved all linter errors and warnings related to imports, struct/trait definitions, and method signatures across the validation module and its consumers (e.g., `qbft_block_height_manager.rs`, `qbft_round.rs`, `round_state.rs`).
         *   The old monolithic `message_validator.rs` has been deleted.
     *   **Next Focus:** Implementing the actual validation rules within each validator `Impl` struct.
+    *   **Update (Current):** `ProposalValidatorImpl` has been significantly implemented with comprehensive unit tests.
+The core validation logic and unit tests for `PrepareValidatorImpl` are also now complete.
+The primary focus is now shifting to implementing `CommitValidatorImpl` and its unit tests.

 ## Next Steps